The Honourable East India Company was chartered by Elizabeth I

 - Puppet State: A number of troops were contributed by officially independent rajahs who were allied to the British government.
 This status remained until the present Indian government assimilated them.

-- Rival Turned Evil: The Indian National Army in World War II were a group of Indian nationalists who formed an army that had the goal of forming an independent country with the help of Nazi Germany and Imperial Japan.
-Said country was probably meant to be some combination of Fascist, Hindu Supremacist, and Axis satellite.
+- Rival Turned Evil: At least from the perspective of the British Empire.
+The Indian National Army in World War II were a group of Indian nationalists who formed an army that had the goal of forming an independent country with the help of Nazi Germany and Imperial Japan.
+It is not clear what kind of country it might have become.
+On one hand, Bose and his followers did have some authoritarian and Fascist tendencies.
+On the other hand, they also disregarded the complex race rules that characterized the British India and all ethnicities of India served equally among its ranks (British, on the other hand, carefully segregated various ethnic groups in India among its ranks and carefully drew distinction between "Martial" races and others.)
+1946 trials of Indian National Army officers for treason at Delhi's Red Fort (with Jawahalal Nehru as the chief defense counsel) led to nationwide mutinies and protests throughout India where the secularists and religious, Hindus and Muslims, military and civilians stood hand in hand against British imperialism that effectively broke the British Empire on Indian subcontinent.
 In India, Bengal and Pakistan today, however, its leader Bose and the army itself are widely celebrated (one of the few things all three countries agree on); given the sort of company the INA kept, that may say something about the twilight years of British rule in India.

 - Despite its authoritarian backers, the INA was also years, if not decades, ahead of the British armed forces establishment with its placement of women, creating an all-women Rani of Jhansi regiment for both combat and medical uses, named after the famous woman who resisted the East India Company.